Common Tour Questions

 New England Fall

-When is peak?
+When is the peak?

-Peak is always subject to change but 95 % of the time it is October.
+Peak is always subject to change, but 95 % of the time it is October.

-First week: Northern Maine, NH , Vermont, Berkshires
+First week: Northern Maine, NH, Vermont, Berkshires

-Middle of the month: Acadia, Quabbin (MA) , Lakes Region NH, Southern Maine and NH, Eastern MA, Southern VT
+Middle of the month: Acadia, Quabbin (MA), Lakes Region, NH, Southern Maine and NH, Eastern MA, Southern VT

 Late October: Southern CT, Coastal MA (Cape Cod, but not great for foliage)

-Suppose peak is early or late?
+Suppose the peak is early or late?

 Not everything turns at once.
 There are always a few good areas if you know the area very well and are willing to drive.
-Remember that overall peak usually occurs north to south.
+Remember that the overall peak usually occurs north to south.

 There are two exceptions: